197Bogdan/PROIECT-PAO-234-PUTINEANU-BOGDAN/README.md

 # PROIECT-PAO-234-PUTINEANU-BOGDAN
+## Idea:
+Hunger games simulator (inspired from the movie/books).
+A number of players are put into a large arena and must fight to the death.

-Classes:
+ ## Classes:
-Player = participant to a game instance
+Player = participant to a game <br>
-Item = object the participant can use to improve his chances Weapon = item type used for fighing
+Item = object the participant can use to improve his chances <br>
+Weapon = item type used for fighing <br>
-RangedWeapon
+RangedWeapon <br>
-MeleeWeapon
+MeleeWeapon <br>
-UtilityItem = item used for survival purposes (e.g.: lighter, food, etc.)
+UtilityItem = item used for survival purposes (e.g.: lighter, food, etc.) <br>
-Map = the entire area in which the players play the game MapSection = a single square of the map
+Map = the entire area in which the players play the game <br>
+MapSection = a single square of the map <br>

-Operations:
+## Operations:
-setters, getters for all
+setters, getters for all <br>
-players: add, remove items, verify isAlive
+players: add, remove items, verify isAlive <br>
-map: initialize map sections randomly
+map: initialize map sections randomly <br>
-mapService: simulate player movement, simulate player encounter/combat, display winner
+mapService: simulate player movement, simulate player encounter/combat, display winner <br>